Glamis Castle: Archives

 The clock tower houses the castle's archives which include a wide range of historical material relating to the castle and the Bowes and Lyon families.
 These include a papal bull and the memoirs of Mary Eleanor Bowes.
 The Glamis archives have a close connection with the archives at the University of Dundee, and researchers who wish to consult material held in the Glamis Castle Archive do so in the search room at the university.

 In popular culture

-In the British children’s television series Thomas & Friends, Lord Callan’s castle is based on Glamis Castle.
+In the British children's television series Thomas & Friends, Lord Callan's castle is based on Glamis Castle.

-The cover design of the 1982 Yoko Tsuno album La Proie et l'ombre, by Roger Leloup, prominently features the fictional "Loch Castle", which is drawn as being near-identical to Glamis Castle.
+The cover design and story of the 1982 Yoko Tsuno album La Proie et l'ombre, by Roger Leloup, prominently features the fictional "Loch Castle", which is drawn as being near-identical to Glamis Castle.

 In Star Trek The Next Generation, season 7 episode 14, "Sub Rosa", Glamis Castle is mentioned by the planet's Governor.